section-engineering-education/engineering-education/content/articles/add- an-external-css-file-to-a-javafx-application/index.md

 ![Second Output](second-output.png "Second Output")

-As seen, there are more options provided by the SceneBuilder in the _Properties_, _Layout_ and _Code_ tabs.
+As seen, there are more options provided by the SceneBuilder in the _Properties_, _Layout_, and _Code_ tabs.

-Adding styling using this method is very simple and no need of much hustle since there is the provision of GUI.
+Adding styling using this method is very simple and no need for much hustle since there is the provision of GUI.

 #### Using Pre-saved variables